Authored by the expert who managed and guided the team behind the Italy Property Pack

 Which amenities increase rent the most in Sicily?

-The five amenities increasing rent most in Sicily are air conditioning, outdoor space (balcony/terrace), renovated bathroom, elevator access in older buildings, and high-speed internet.
+The five amenities that increase rent the most in Sicily are air conditioning, a renovated kitchen, a renovated bathroom, a balcony or terrace, and an elevator in older buildings.

 In our property pack covering the real estate market in Sicily, we cover what are the best investments a landlord can make.